confidential-containers/confidential-containers/quickstart.md

 - Reference Value Provicer Service (RVPS): Provides reference values for AS.
 - CoCo Keyprovider: Component to encrypt the images following ocicrypt spec.

-To quick start the KBS cluster, a `docker-compose` yaml is provided to launch.
+To quick start the KBS cluster, a `docker compose` yaml is provided to launch.

 ```shell
 # Clone KBS git repository